hes-e39/lecture-2-intro-typescript/README.md

-# Lecture 2: Introduction to basic TypeScript concepts
+# Lecture 2: Introduction to TypeScript

 Topics: